CoderSadia/bmi_calculator_with_go/README.md

 Open a terminal and navigate to the file's directory.

-Run the following commands:
+Run the following commands
 bash:  go run bmi_calculator.go

 Input your weight and height as prompted.